-To apply to the program leading to a Pharm.D. degree, the
+To apply to the program leading to a Pharm.D. degree, the applicant should:

 The Texas Tech School of Pharmacy offers Early Decision Program (EDP) status through PharmCAS.
 The Early Decision program is a binding option for applicants who have decided that a particular pharmacy degree program is their first choice and that they will enroll if accepted.
 As an EDP applicant, you can apply to only one pharmacy degree program.
 Contact your selected pharmacy program directly for information on EDP eligibility requirements.

 Abilene Student Earns Second Place in ASHP competition

 The American Society of Health-System Pharmacists (ASHP) recently announced that Hayley Brazeale, a fourth-year pharmacy student on the TTUHSC Abilene campus, earned a second-place finish in ASHP’s Fall 2017 New Drug Update competition.
 More